snitch30/Teal-Titan-Automation/README.md

 # Teal-Titan-Automation
-### A Custom Convolutional Neural Network Architecture based Machine Automation for Teal, Titan
+### A Custom Convolutional Neural Network Architecture based Machine Automation for Titan Engineering and Automation Limited (TEAL)

 ## Introduction
 This project aims at replacing vibratory bowl feeders in industry production lines with a vision guided robot.
 This project we use VGR in the form a cobot arm equipped with an external camera and using the input/feedback from the camera, we uses various algorithms to help the cobot pick the component from the bin successfully.